Svadilfvari/NeuroPulseAnalyzer/README.md

-# NeuroPulse Analyzer: The Pulse Of Tomorrow
+# NeuroPulse Analyzer: The Pulse Of Tomorrow.

 ## Development of a Control Strategy for Spinal Cord Stimulation to Improve Walking Movements